 During the course of the Chapter 11 case, the Debtor rejected one of its executory contracts, namely a lease with Gebsco Realty Corp. ("Gebsco") that memorialized the terms under which the Debtor leased its Lakeville and Norwood, Massachusetts retail facilities.
-Following rejection of the lease, the Debtor vacated the Norwood location and remains a tenant at will at the Lakeville facility through the end of July, 2012 (by which time it anticipates having sold all of its remaining tangible Massachusetts assets).
-In addition, the Debtor is making weekly payments to Gebsco through the week of August 13, 2012, to pay an agreed-to administrative expense for use and occupancy of the two locations before rejection.
+Following rejection of the lease, the Debtor vacated the Norwood location and remains a tenant at will at the Lakeville facility.